-Market economies rely on a pro-competitive environment where firms face low entry and exit barriers, market power abuses are disciplined, consumer interests are prioritized, and government participation in the marketplace is limited and governed by clear principles.
+Market economies rely on a pro-competitive environment where firms face low entry and exit barriers, market power abuses are disciplined, consumer interests are prioritized, and government participation in the marketplace is limited and governed by clear pro-competitive principles.

 China transitioned since 1978 from a poorly planned economy to a hybrid model that combines state and market elements.
-Beijing has pledged repeatedly to make further progress toward cementing the "decisive role" of markets in directing the allocation of resources over the past decades (labor, land, and capital), but convergence with economic liberalism has slowed, and reversed in the eyes of many.
+Beijing has pledged repeatedly to make further progress toward cementing the "decisive role" of markets in directing the allocation of resources over the past decades (labor, land, and capital), but convergence with economic liberalism has slowed at the least, and reversed in the eyes of many.
 Competition is robust in some areas, such as consumer staples, while others remain dominated by government direction and influence.12

 State reach into commerce has generally expanded in recent years.
 Subsidies, politically directed input costs, discriminatory regulation, and other factors distort market outcomes and make it difficult to situate the boundary between state and market.
 In 2015, there was ample excitement about corporate governance reforms that would elevate the power of independent boards of directors at shareholding firms; today Communist Party committees are ascendent.
-At the microeconomic level, this is definitive of the murky line between commercial interests and political forces.13 innovation in developed economies.
-Judging the quality of competition in a nation has always been more art than science, but the general picture in China was-until recently-sufficiently convergent to assuage anxieties in open market nations.
-Given contrary indications, impressionistic approaches no longer suffice, and there is no universal yardstick for measurement of market competition and disagreements about the status quo are bound to fuel arguments.
+At the microeconomic level, this is definitive of the murky line between commercial interests and political forces.13

-Formal empowerment of competition regulators, including the relatively recent (2018) establishment of the State Administration for Market Regulation, or SAMR, is proceeding.
+Formal empowerment of competition regulators, including the relatively recent (2018) State Administration for Market Regulation, or SAMR, is proceeding.
 Yet, the signature competition action to date has been the campaign against China's private technology innovators for their failure to heed government guidance to take nationalistic considerations more seriously.